Latest Update for Uni-Gauge-E

 Each participating institute will prepare the merit list separately based on the scores received by them and then will invite candidates for the counselling process.
 However, before applying for the counselling process, candidates must meet and confirm their eligibility for the course offered by a participating institute.

 Question:For how many hours will the Uni-GAUGE 2023 exam be conducted?

-The Uni-GAUGE 2023 exam will be conducted for a duration of 3 hours.
+The Uni-GAUGE 2023 exam was conducted for a duration of 3 hours.

 Question:What is the Uni-GAUGE eligibility criteria 2023?

 As per Uni-GAUGE eligibility criteria, candidates should have passed class 12 or equivalent exam with 50% aggregate marks in Physics, Chemistry and Mathematics.
 SC category candidates need to have 45% aggregate marks whereas ST category candidates must have 40% marks in PCM.

 Question:How can I fill the Uni-GAUGE 2023 application form?

 Uni-GAUGE application form 2023 is available on the official website.
 Candidates can fill the Uni-GAUGE application form through the website - unigauge.com.

 Question:When will the Uni-GAUGE application form 2023 be released?